 Here are some of the products and tools used for these Healthy Peppermint Mochas

 - Coffee: I like really strong coffee for this drink since it is typically made with espresso.
 Since I don't like to brew a whole pot of really strong coffee, I always use this simple stovetop espresso pot.
 It's affordable, easy to clean, and makes excellent coffee.

-- Unsweetened cocoa powder: You can use any kind of unsweetend cocoa powder you like.
-I use Cacao powder which has some extra healthy benefits.
+- Unsweetened cocoa powder: You can use any kind of unsweetened cocoa powder you like.
+I use Cacao powder which has some extra health benefits.

 Healthy Peppermint Mocha

 Combine the coffee and half of the almond milk and warm in the microwave or stovetop until nice and hot.
 Stir in the cocoa powder, Stevia, and peppermint and mix until well combined.

 Pour the remaining milk into a jar with a lid.
 Then shake it vigorously for 30-60 seconds until it is nice and frothy and has doubled in volume.
 Remove the lid and microwave for 30-60 seconds until milk is warm and froth has moved to the top.
 Use a spoon to hold the froth in the cup and pour the warm milk into the mocha.
 Then use a spoon to scoop the foam on top.